Chico Monteiro

-Monsignor Chico Monteiro was born February 1, 1918, in Goa, which at that time was a Portuguese colony.
-In 1961, India militarily annexed Goa and issued an edict requiring Goans to pledge allegiance to India and acquire an Indian passport – or, in the alternative, leave Goa and emigrate to Portugal.
-“Fr.
-Chico”(as he humbly preferred to call himself) made global waves when he refused to leave his homeland or surrender his Portuguese passport, resulting in his arrest and detention.
-In his defense at trial, Monteiro echoed what he believed to be the essence of the safeguards enshrined in the Geneva Convention: "I was born in Goa and lived all my life peacefully in Goa".
+Monsignor Sebastiao Francisco Xavier dos Remedios "Chico" Monteiro (1 February 1918 – 29 October 1990) was a Portuguese Catholic priest.
+Following the annexation of Goa, India issued an edict requiring Goans to pledge allegiance to the country and acquire an Indian passport – or, in the alternative, leave Goa and emigrate to Portugal.
+Monteiro made global waves when he refused to leave his homeland or surrender his Portuguese passport, resulting in his arrest and detention.
+In his defense at trial, he echoed what he believed to be the essence of the safeguards in the Geneva Convention: "I was born in Goa and lived all my life peacefully in Goa".

-Monteiro was represented in court by Queen Elizabeth's personal counsel, Edward Gardner (British politician).
-After a legal marathon spanning 5 years, Chico Monteiro was finally convicted for his defiance of Indian rule and sentenced by the Supreme Court of India.
+Monteiro was represented in court by Queen Elizabeth's personal counsel, Edward Gardner.
+After a legal marathon spanning 5 years, Monteiro was finally convicted for his defiance of Indian rule and sentenced by the Supreme Court of India.
 He spent a year in solitary confinement in the maximum security jail in Patiala, Punjab, before the Holy See in Rome intervened and obtained his release.
-In a quid pro quo, Monteiro was exchanged for Telo Mascarenhas (a political activist who had supported the Indian government against the Portuguese in Goa and who had been deported to Portugal in 1959 and jailed there in the Peniche Fortress penitentiary).
+In a quid pro quo, Monteiro was exchanged for Telo Mascarenhas, a political activist who had supported the Indian government against the Portuguese in Goa and who had been deported to Portugal in 1959 and jailed there in the Peniche Fortress penitentiary.

 Early life

-The youngest of five siblings, Monteiro was born in Candolim, Goa, on February 1, 1918, and baptized as Sebastiao Francisco Xavier dos Remedios Monteiro.
-His parents, Jose and Maria-Helena Monteiro, came from a lineage of devout Catholics.
-In 1802, the 'Monteiro Family' was honoured by the Portuguese King, Dom Joao VI with a "brazao" (coat of arms) for their dedication to the Church and the local community.
+The youngest of five siblings, Monteiro was born in Candolim, Portuguese Goa, on 1 February 1918, and baptized as Sebastiao Francisco Xavier dos Remedios Monteiro.
+His parents, Jose and Maria-Helena Monteiro, came from a lineage of devout Goan Catholics.
+In 1802, the Monteiro family was honoured by the Portuguese King, Dom Joao VI with a "brazao" (coat of arms) for their dedication to the Church and the local community.

-On October 3, 1942, Monteiro was ordained a priest and in 1957, was conferred the title of Monsignor by Pope Pius XII.
+On 3 October 1942 Monteiro was ordained a priest, and in 1957 was conferred the title of Monsignor by Pope Pius XII.